 This bill amends the definition of "adjusted gross income" in relation to child support guidelines by introducing additional deductions that can be subtracted when calculating an obligor's income.
-Specifically, it retains the existing deductions for court-ordered support, mandatory retirement contributions, state income taxes, and allowable child care expenses.
-The bill adds provisions for self-employed obligors, allowing them to deduct fifty percent of their actual self-employment and Medicare taxes paid.
-Additionally, for employee obligors, the bill introduces a new deduction for amounts withheld for Social Security and Medicare taxes.
+Specifically, it retains existing deductions such as court-ordered support payments, mandatory retirement contributions, and actual state income taxes paid.
+Notably, it adds provisions for self-employed obligors, allowing them to deduct 50 percent of their actual self-employment taxes paid.
+Furthermore, for employee obligors, the bill allows for the deduction of 100 percent of the federal Old-Age, Survivors, and Disability Insurance Social Security program and Medicare taxes withheld from their pay.

 HB1225 text: 458-C:2